dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * Hardware issues

+    * A virtual disk may not be created

 Resolution:

     * Add more space to the server or modify the requirements specified in ``input/provision_config`` (under ``disk_partition``)